Boilerplate text

 Boilerplate text, or simply boilerplate, is any written text (copy) that can be reused in new contexts or applications without significant changes to the original.
-The term is used about statements, contracts, and computer code, and is used in the media to refer to hackneyed or unoriginal writing.
+The term is used about statements, contracts, and source code, and is often used pejoratively to refer to clichéd or unoriginal writing.

 Etymology

 "Boiler plate" originally referred to the rolled steel used to make boilers to heat water.
 Metal printing plates (type metal) used in hot metal typesetting of prepared text such as advertisements or syndicated columns were distributed to small, local newspapers, and became known as 'boilerplates' by analogy.
-One large supplier to newspapers of this kind of boilerplate was the Western Newspaper Union, which supplied "ready-to-print stories [which] contained national or international news" to papers with smaller geographic footprints, which could include advertisements pre-printed next to the conventional content.
+One large supplier to newspapers of this kind of boilerplate was the Western Newspaper Union, which supplied "ready-to-print stories" that "contained national or international news" to papers with smaller geographic footprints, which could include advertisements pre-printed next to the conventional content.

 Boilerplate language

 In contract law, the term "boilerplate language" or "boilerplate clause" describes the parts of a contract that are considered standard.
 A standard form contract or boilerplate contract is a contract between two parties, where the terms and conditions of the contract are set by one of the parties, and the other party has little or no ability to negotiate more favorable terms and is thus placed in a "take it or leave it" position.

 Boilerplate language may also exist in pre-created form letters.
 The person sending the form letter then usually only needs to add his or her name at the end of the pre-written greeting and body.
+Typically, the sender of such a letter needs to personalize it minimally, often by just adding their name or specific details to a pre-written greeting and body, making these templates highly practical for mass communication or repetitive correspondence.